How to Fight a Parking Ticket in Denver, CO

 - Deadline:

 ParkingFight is not a law firm and does not provide legal advice.
 Information is for informational purposes only.
 Appeal deadlines are based on publicly available municipal data and may change.
-Always verify current rules with Denver Department of Transportation and Infrastructure (DOTI) before filing.
+Always verify current rules with Denver County Court before filing.